 Students must be matriculated to challenge a course.
 Challenge exam credit does not count toward the university's residency requirements.

 Students cannot challenge a course of a level lower than related course(s) they have completed, or in which they are currently enrolled.
 A maximum of 60 credits toward a bachelor's degree and 30 credits toward an associate degree may be achieved through proficiency exams.
 Students may challenge no more than three courses per term.
 For courses taken at New York Institute of Technology, only those courses in which a student earned a grade of F, W, or UW may be challenged.
-An IF grade may not be challenged, and the course must be repeated by the student to receive credit.
 A course that is challenged and failed cannot be rechallenged.
 A course may be challenged only once.
 Challenge exams, if passed, are graded with a P grade.
 An F grade is not recorded.
 To earn a grade of P, the exam must be passed with a grade of C or better.